RevenueCat/docs/docs/welcome/projects/collaborators.md

 ❌ This role cannot access any financial data through Charts, Overview, Experiments, or Customer Lists.
 They also cannot view most app configuration settings.

-_* The Support role is available on Pro plan accounts established before Feb 23, 2024._

 ---

 ### SSO Configuration